Speakers & Content

 The Changing Shape of Indoor Climbing

-This year our agenda draws together insights from our national research and the expertise of industry leaders to help you nagivate this change.
-Together, we’ll be exploring climbing wall economics and what you need to succeed in this fast-moving market.
+Our agenda for 2025 drew together insights from our national research and the expertise of industry leaders to nagivate the change to the indoor climbing market.

 Agenda